ghrssec/ghrssec.github.io/_tabs/certifications.md

 > "Say what you will about the usefulness of certifications, but if your employer offers you a free knowledge level-up, and you don't take it, then that says more about you."

-I agree.
-In my view, certifications are a tool to use in a broader journey of growth (especially if they're sponsored).
+It depends upon the certification, but I agree.
+In my view, certifications are a tool to use in a broader journey of growth.
 They demonstrate commitment, discipline, and the ability to master structured learning — but they remain only one piece of the puzzle.
 The real value comes from applying that knowledge to solve problems and deliver meaningful impact.

 All that being said, here are the certifications I've chosen to acquire.